victor-porcar/Tech-Talk-Arthas-Tool/README.md

 ```
 Then from the console you can use the Arthas commands

-NOTE: **Once we have finished our work, it is very important to CLOSE the arthas console by using command `close`**
+NOTE: **Once we have finished our work, it is very important to CLOSE the arthas console by using command `stop`**
 <br/><br/>